 From March 2020 to February 2022, in response to the pandemic outbreak, we created additional opportunities for the long-standing Taking Care program to provide grants to theatre professionals who faced financial hardship from closings, postponed productions, and other lost wages, as well as relief for longer-term expenses like rent coverage, debt relief, and medical care.
 Grants were awarded between $500 and $5,000 per individual, with average grants funded at $1,500.
 As stated above, the Covid-19 Emergency Fund is now merged with the longstanding Medical Fund, with a single application and streamlined process.

-From March 2020 to June 2022, the Taking Care Fund has expanded to provide for the community:
+Since March 2020, the Taking Care Fund has expanded to provide for the community:

 - Over 950 grants have been made to theatre-workers across the Washington, DC-area